mixmastamyk/yamlweb/readme.rst

 ==============

 Web development is hard.
-You have to learn at least three languages to create things that take just one on other platforms.
+You have to learn at least three languages to create an application that would take one on other platforms.

 If I could get in a time machine and go back to the dawn of the web (and not completely reinvent everything)